ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

             (amountA, amountB) = (amountADesired, amountBDesired);
 ```

-If the current reserves are empty then it's simple - the amounts to be deposited should be exactly
+If the current reserves are empty then this is a new pair exchange.
+The amounts to be deposited should be exactly
 the same as those the liquidity provider wants to provide.

 ```solidity